 The Murdock Research Laboratory (MRL) is housed in the Department of Geological Sciences and hosts multiple state-of-the-art instruments and expertise in a range of analytical techniques.
 The facilities are open to researchers for collaborative or non-collaborative access and for commercial access.
 The expert academic, technical and professional staff support the facility users from initial contact and project development, through to sample preparation, instrument training, data processing and interpretation for publication.

 The Laboratory contains instruments than can analyse solid and liquid samples, and support a variety of techniques to collect high resolution images, and measure the elemental concentrations, isotopes, and crystallography of a wide range of samples.
 Details of the full range of instruments in the Lab supporting, and the techniques they support are available in the Techniques section of its web page.

 The Pacific Northwest Geodetic Array (PANGA) comprises ~350 continuously operating, high-precision GPS receivers located throughout the Pacific Northwest and greater Cascadia Subduction Zone along with an interdisciplinary team of hazards research faculty at Central Washington University.
 Data from these receivers is continuously downloaded, analyzed, archived and disseminated by the Geodesy Lab as part of the geophysics and hazards mitigation research programs within the Cascadia Hazards Institute at Central Washington University, while roughly a dozen faculty groups are engaged in using these and other measurements for policy development, education and outreach throughout the Pacific Northwest.

-Other Reasons to Join the CWU Geology Department
+Other Reasons to Join the CWU Geological Sciences Department